Lunken Airport: Facilities

 Thirty-eight T-hangars were built on the airport in 2001.

 A 63,000 sqft hangar for Procter & Gamble is located on the north side of the airport.

 The terminal building has two floors and is home to one of the oldest air traffic control towers in the United States.
 A small pilot supply shop called The Flight Depot is located on the first floor and the Cincinnati Aviation Heritage Society & Museum is on the second.

+A bicycle path around the perimeter of the airport, which includes a portion on top of the flood levees, connects to the Little Miami Scenic Trail.
+(Note: The first bike trail at the airport was built by the WPA in the 1930s.)
+The 185 acre Lunken Playfield is located near the airport.
+The Reeves Golf Course, named for past Cincinnati Recreation Commission head Will R. Reeves, has been adjacent to the airport since the former was dedicated in mid 1955.

 Public charter and destinations

-Passenger

 NetJets also has a facility in Cincinnati.